Skip to content

 1. Compute the ratio: reasoning.max_tokens / max_completion_tokens

-2. Compare the ratio to the standard levels (20%, 50%, 80%)
+2. Compare the ratio against the standard tiers (20%, 50%, 80%)

 Example: If reasoning.max_tokens / max_completion_tokens = 30%, the system will automatically set effort to low.

-OpenAI Python SDK (basic usage)
+Native call with the OpenAI Python SDK

 python